 Image SEO is an easy SEO win, because, since it’s s basic, most “clever” webmasters don’t do it, because they think it’s worthless.

 Well, prove them wrong; don’t be lazy:)

-You should have several images in any post you create and I recommend one of them to have your keyword as alt tag, and also keyword file name.
+You should have several images in any post you create and I recommend one of them have your keyword as an alt tag, and also the keyword file name.